alonfirestein/directed-weighted-graph/README.md

 Located below in the readme is an example of a graph plotted using the function we built.

 In the [wiki](https://github.com/alonfirestein/directed-weighted-graph/wiki) pages of this repository, you'll find the run time results of different algorithms compared between Python, Java, and the NetworkX library.
-Furtheremore, there will also be there more information regarding the implementation of the algorithms in this graph.
+Furthermore, there will also be there more information regarding the implementation of the algorithms in this graph.

 <p>&nbsp;</p>